neo4j-field/neo4j-arrow/DEVELOPING.md

 {
   "db": "<the database name>",
   "graph": "<name of the in-memory graph>",
-  "type": "<type of job: 'node' or 'relationships'>", "filters": ["<list of label or relationship filters>"], "parameters": ["<list of node/relationship parameters>"] }
+  "type": "<type of job: 'node' or 'relationships' or 'khop'>", "filters": ["<list of label or relationship filters>"], "parameters": ["<list of node/relationship parameters>"] }